 Knowledge access and retrieval

 It must be easy for employees to find and access the right knowledge at the point of need.
-Tools like knowledge base software Document360 enable employees to search or browse the documents in order to quickly discover information that is relevant to their jobs.
+Tools like knowledge base software Document360 enable employees to search or browse the documents to discover information that is relevant to their jobs quickly.
 There must be some system of classification to enable companies to make sense of the large amount of knowledge available at their fingertips.

 Knowledge governance